chadbohannan/application-layer-network/aln-browser/README.md

 # ALN Browser Client

 Browser implementation of the Application Layer Network protocol using WebSocket and native browser APIs.
+It is not _itself_ a browser of ALN, which may be confusing.
+This is the Router and Packet handling system that _runs_ in a browser.
+Provide it a WebSocket connection to an ALN host for instant mesh networking!

 **Zero dependencies** • ES6 modules • JSON framing • WebSocket-only